 The rewards process works automatically, tracking your transactions after each billing cycle to determine which two of the six bonus categories below you spent the most in:

 To redeem rewards, you have to enroll in the Amex Membership Rewards program.
-Points can be redeemed directly through the American Express travel portal for flights, hotels, travel upgrades and more, or they can be transferred to partner airlines and hotels.
+You can redeem points directly through the American Express travel portal for flights, hotels, travel upgrades and more, or transfer them to partner airlines and hotels.

 You can also redeem your points for statement credits, gift cards or at select merchant checkouts (like Amazon.com and rental cars booked through Amex Travel), though often for a lower value.

 The value of American Express Membership Rewards points depends on how you redeem them.
 Amex’s handy rewards calculator shows you the exact exchange rate toward specific options, but you’ll get the most value from American Express points when redeeming for travel, particularly if you transfer your points to one of American Express’ hotel or airline partners.

 Booking flights through the Amex portal provides the best value since you get a 1:1 value plus 25 percent points back (up to 250,000 points per year) on eligible flights, giving your points a value of 1.25 cents apiece.
 Other travel and non-travel options get you a value of 0.5 to 0.7 cents per point, but your best bet is to find the right transfer partner to net around 2.2 cents per point.

 Overall, the American Express Business Gold Card offers solid travel and business rewards, but the Amex Business Gold’s benefits aren’t nearly as substantial.
 The Pay Over Time feature is certainly helpful for unexpected expenses — and the hotel perks, travel insurance and purchase protections can come in handy regularly — but there aren’t as many perks as you’d expect to find on a travel card that costs $295 each year, which means relying on rewards spending to offset the fee.